 - Sprinkle fresh parsley on top and serve with rice or noodles.
 I served mine with my 10 min sesame garlic noodles.

 This dish was something so new to me and i am pleasantly surprised.
-The sweetness of the Apricots and the tartness of the mustard compliments each other pretty well and it is absorbed by the tofu, making it juicy and full of flavours.
-I was a little skeptical about the outcome of this flavour pairing but in my opinion, it works great and goes well with the accompanying sesame garlic noodles.
+The sweetness of the Apricots and the tartness of the mustard compliments each other pretty well and it is absorbed by the tofu, making it juicy and full of flavors.
+I was a little skeptical about the outcome of this flavor pairing but in my opinion, it works great and goes well with the accompanying sesame garlic noodles.

 Find the recipe for the sesame garlic noodles here :